 2-4 each year.

 Partner families are offered a 0% mortgage, removing the high costs associated with a traditional mortgage.
-The gift of homeownership is given with the partnership of families giving 300 hours of sweat equity to another families home and on their own home construction.
+The opportunity of homeownership is given with the partnership of families giving 300 hours of sweat equity to another family's home and on their own home construction.
 Funds received from monthly mortgages are used in a revolving fund to continue to build safe, decent and affordable housing in Okaloosa County.

-Habitat for Humanity Okaloosa County opened the Habitat ReStore in Fort Walton Beach.
+Habitat for Humanity Okaloosa County opened the current location of Habitat ReStore in Fort Walton Beach in 2008, and the second Okaloosa ReStore opened in Crestview in 2015.
 The ReStore offers the affiliate an opportunity to raise funds from donated building materials, furniture and appliances.
 New and used inventory is sold to the community at 50-75% off retail prices, offering an alternative for individuals to purchase materials at a great discount while helping Habitat.
 The long-term goal of the ReStore is to generate additional funds to build homes in the community by eliminating waste in our landfills.
 Donate to Recycle - Shop to Save!

 Our VisionA world where everyone has a decent place to live.

 Seeking to put God's love into action, Habitat for Humanity brings people together to build homes, communities and hope.